[Minor revision–posted 11/1/21 (replaces 3/9/20 edition)]

 Promotional use: Items bearing university registered marks that are either sold or given away are promotional and considered commercial.

-The Director of Digital Media, Trademark Licensing, & Special Projects must grant approval to all outside vendors wanting to use any university registered marks, even if the vendor is producing items for a Texas Tech affiliated group.
+The Director of Digital Media, Trademark Licensing, and Special Projects must grant approval to all outside vendors wanting to use any university registered marks, even if the vendor is producing items for a Texas Tech affiliated group.
 If a registered student organization or department is involved in any of the activities deemed as commercial, then the vendor from which merchandise is purchased must be licensed by the Collegiate Licensing Company.
-If a project falls into an exempt category, the Director of Digital Media, Trademark Licensing, & Special Projects must issue a waiver to the vendor producing the merchandise.
+If a project falls into an exempt category, the Director of Digital Media, Trademark Licensing, and Special Projects must issue a waiver to the vendor producing the merchandise.

 2508 6th St.